ctreffs/SwiftSimctl/README.md

 #### Running the server alongside your tests

-Ensure that for the duration of your test run `SimctlCLI` runs on your host machine.
+Make sure that for the duration of your test run `SimctlCLI` runs on your host machine.
 To automate that with Xcode itself use the following snippets as pre and post action of your test target.

 ###### `Your Scheme` > Test > Pre-Actions > Run Script